Skip to main content

 M0

-The cancer is a flat, non-invasive carcinoma (Tis), also known as flat carcinoma in situ (CIS).
+The cancer is a flat, non-invasive carcinoma (Tis), also known as carcinoma in situ (CIS).
 The cancer is growing in the inner lining layer of the bladder only.
-It has not grown inward toward the hollow part of the bladder, nor has it invaded the connective tissue or muscle of the bladder wall.
+It has not grown inward toward the hollow part of the bladder, nor has it invaded deeper into the connective tissue or muscle of the bladder wall.

 I